Ayşe Begüm Onbaşı: Athletic career

 Onbaşı's career in competitive aerobic gymnastics started at the age of seven.
 In the beginning, she competed in the group events.
 She became successful in the age categories of 8–9 and 10–12.
 In 2011–2012, she was admitted to the national team, and took part in international competitions in the Czech Republic, Slovakia, and Bulgaria.
 She then began to compete in the individual event.

 To continue with her exercises for five to six hours a day in a gym, she travels five days a week around 50 km from her home.
 She is a member of Manisa Büyükşehir Belediyespor, the sports club of the Metropolitan Municipality of Manisa.

 Onbaşı competes in three events at every competition.
 She won a bronze medal in the Cadet İndividual event at the 2015 World Championships held in Mexico despite a fall during her performance.
 At the 2016 Aerobic Gymnastics World Championships in Incheon, South Korea, she won the gold medal in the Junior Women's Individual event.
 She was a silver medalist in the Trio event together with her teammates Mehmet Ercoş and Deniz Şahin at the 7th World Age Group Competitions, which were held at the same place for juniors prior to the world championships.

 Onbaşı returned with three gold medals in total from the 2nd Mediterranean Championships 2017 in Guadalajara, Spain, and the 7th International Open Competition 2017 in Cantanhede, Portugal.
 She captured another gold medal in the Junior Women's Individual event at the 2017 Aerobic Gymnastics European Championships in Ancona, Italy.
 She won the silver medal at the 2018 Gymnasiade in Marrakesh, Morocco.
 She earned a bronze medal in the Junior Women's Individual event at the 2018 Aerobic Gymnastics World Championships in Guimarães, Portugal.

 Nicknamed the "Medal Monster", as of July 2016 Onbaşı has won more than 60 medals, including 35 gold medals, at national and international competitions.

 She won the gold medal in the Women's individual event at the 2021 Aerobic Gymnastics World Championships in Baku, Azerbaijan.

-At the 2021 Islamic Solidarity Games hald at Konya, Turkey in 2022, Onbaşı took the gold medal in the individual event.
+At the 2021 Islamic Solidarity Games held at Konya, Turkey in 2022, Onbaşı took the gold medal in the individual event.